trey-rosius/package-delivery-microservice/README.md

 Additionally, we will orchestrate payments within the API using Dapr Workflows.

-Each microservice will correspond to a Catalyst App ID and will be independently deployed to AWS AppRunner using Docker and AWS Elastic Container Service (ECS).
+Each microservice will correspond to a Catalyst App ID and will be independently deployed to AWS AppRunner using Docker and AWS Elastic Container Registry (ECR).

 Finally, we'll implement a Graphql API using AWS AppSync with JavaScript Resolvers, Cognito, and AWS WAF (Web Application Firewall).